ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 Early Stop Sentinel (``with_early_stop``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we already seen in the rest of this guide, the main purpose of the
+As we have already seen in the rest of this guide, the main purpose of the
 assertions and the event tracer is to check that a certain set of events
 occur.
 In distributed systems, it is common that some events may
 take a long time to happen because of external factors (e.g., network